Rhubarb Ice Cream For Eating With The Seasons

-I love eating with the seasons – it just feels so right.
+This Rhubarb and Ginger Ice Cream is perfect for eating with the season.
 As some things go out of season, others arrive and we get a natural variation in our diets.
 Eating with the seasons makes the most of local, low cost fruit and vegetables – and you experience them at their best.

 Making the most of seasonal produce can get you trying new and delicious recipes.
 Rhubarb is available in the Spring and there are many ways to use it